MounikaBeerelly/DevTinder-App/homework.md

 - Install validator
 - Explore validator library functions and use validatory functions for password, email, photoUrl
 - NEVER TRUST req.body

+- validate data in Signuo API
+- Install `bcrypt` library
+- Create password hash using `bcrypt.hash` and save the user with encrypted password.